Skip to main content

 Health

-How does HMI keep its community healthy at in-person events and gatherings, especially with COVID-19 and other contagious illnesses?
+How does HMI keep its community healthy at in-person events and gatherings?

 We care about our community, and want to keep everyone healthy and safe to the best of our ability.
 The HMI alumni community is diverse and has a variety of access needs, and as such we do our best to make accommodations to ensure that everyone can participate.

-What happens if I get sick or injured on the trip?
+What happens if I get sick while on the trip?

 Will I be able to enjoy the trip if I have food allergies?